stainless-api/stl-api/docs/docs/endpoints.md

 The `params`, `context` and return types will be automatically mapped from the request and response types.

+Note that the handler field is optional: this is useful for declaring the shape of an API through endpoints, but not serving requests using `stainless`.

 ## Types

 `stl.types` is a helper that enables generating rich, validating schemas for the parameter and response types of the endpoint.
 After running the `@stl-api` CLI, these type definitions are converted into Zod schemas, which are used to validate endpoint parameters.
 If parameters fail to validate against the generated schema, the endpoint responds with a detailed error message.
 For more information about the CLI, visit its [dedicated page](/stl/cli).

 `stl.types` accepts one type parameter, which is used to specify the types of the parameters accepted by the endpoint, as well as the type of its response.
 In order to provide these parameters, these fields can be passed as properties of the type parameter:

 ### `response`